Arbitrary Gun Power

 - The need for "better" guns at higher ranks in multiplayer, along with generally terrible balancing and the devs apparently hating certain weapons, also results in guns being wildly different in performance and usefulness in-game than they should be.
 Call of Duty 4, for instance, includes two semi-auto battle rifles under the "Assault Rifle" label, but one of them only deals damage on par with the other assault rifles because it's unlocked 20 or so levels earlier than the other.
 Meanwhile, Modern Warfare 2 allows the UMP - a submachine gun firing a low-ranged, high-recoil pistol bullet - to beat sniper rifles at almost any range in which the user can see the sniper because it managed to get into the game with higher damage than most assault rifles and absolutely no recoil while firing when aimed; but then the shotguns, especially the automatic ones, are usually beaten out in range by the knife, even without the perk that increases the knife's effective range.

 - Most RPGs by default, because of the Sorting Algorithm of Weapon Effectiveness.

-- Fallout: New Vegas has a rather annoying damage system.
+- Fallout 3 and Fallout: New Vegas has a rather annoying damage system.
 It can take five head shots just to remotely damage an alert enemy, including regular humans, but then you make a sneak attack and suddenly they drop from a single pistol bullet to the torso.